frankllin-sec/Labs-experience/Phishing-Analysis-Tools/README.md

 **What went well:**
 The email header analysis was intuitive — connecting the Return-Path domain to the spoofed sender and the Received: from IP to the originating mail server made the investigation feel like real SOC work.
 The ANYRUN sandbox interface was clear and the process chain visualization made it easy to understand how each attachment executed.

-**What I need to improve:**
-Deeper understanding of CVE-2017-11882 exploitation chain — specifically how EQNEDT32.EXE is used as a persistence vector and how to write detection rules (Sigma/YARA) to catch this pattern before sandbox analysis is needed.
-Building that instinct to recognize exploit behavior in process chains without relying on the sandbox verdict label.

 ---